protocolbuffers/protobuf/python/protobuf_distutils/README.md

   addition to `source_dir`.

-  This option can be used to specify the path to other protobuf sources, which are separately converted into Python sources.
-No Python code will be generated for .proto files under these paths.
+  This option can be used to specify the path to other protobuf sources, which are imported by files under `source_dir`.
+No Python code will be generated for .proto files under `extra_proto_paths`.

 - `output_dir`:

   Specifies where generated code should be placed.

-  Typically, this should be the project root package.
-The generated files will be placed under `output_dir` according to the relative source paths under `source_dir`.
+  Typically, this should be the root package that generated Python modules should be below.

-  For example, the source file `${source_dir}/subdir/message.proto` will be generated as the Python file `${output_dir}/subdir/message_pb2.py`.
+  The generated files will be placed under `output_dir` according to the relative source paths under `proto_root_path`.
+For example, the source file `${proto_root_path}/subdir/message.proto` will be generated as the Python module `${output_dir}/subdir/message_pb2.py`.

 - `proto_files`: